Important Disclaimer

 Accidents by Year

 Engine-related includes power loss events even when NTSB cites pilot error as probable cause.
-This follows Wanttaja's "initiator" methodology.
+This follows an initiator-based approach — classifying by the first event in the chain, not the last.

 Aircraft TypeAccidentsFatal %Fleet SizeRate/yr